 Is it when you post a funny meme on Instagram or create a poll on Twitter?
-By taking a look at these questions, you can get a couple of clues into what content your audience is interested in, thus, filling in one of the parts needed to find a target audience.
+By looking at these questions, you can get a couple of clues into what content your audience is interested in, thus, filling in one of the parts needed to find a target audience.

-Every social channel is different and has a different audience, so looking at your analytics across all platforms are important.
+Every social channel is different and has a diverse audience, so looking at your analytics across all platforms is essential.
 For example, Twitter tends to have a younger audience, while Facebook tends to have an older one.
 On the same note, Twitter is based on short-form content, while on Facebook, you can post long-form content and videos.

-Instagram is a visually-based social media platform, so content that's graphically stunning would thrive on the channel.
+Instagram is a visually-based social media platform, so visually appealing content would thrive on the channel.
 Knowing these things, you can begin to plan your strategy accordingly.

 Analytics can tell you who is looking at your profile.
-What's more, they can tell you what's working and what's not working, content-wise.
+Moreover, they can tell you what's working and not working content-wise.

-By posting content your audience is more interested in, you can gain followers that are in your target market.
+By posting content your audience is more interested in, you can gain followers in your target market.

 4. Use Facebook Insights.

-If you have a Facebook page, this tool is golden for you.
-Facebook gives every Page a huge set of insights, for free.
-These insights work similarly to Google Analytics — you'll receive critical information needed to create a target audience.
+If you have a Facebook page, Facebook Insights is precisely what you need.
+Facebook gives every page a vast set of insights for free.
+These insights work similarly to Google Analytics — you'll receive critical information required to create a target audience.

-By accessing the People tab on your Insights dashboard, you can see who and from where your visitors are.
+You can see who and from where your visitors are by accessing the People tab on your Insights dashboard.
 Below is an example of how Facebook shows location demographics.
-It seems that a primary location is the east coast, so it's safe to say that part of the target audience for this page is located in east coast cities.
+It seems that a primary location is the East Coast, so it's safe to say that part of the target audience for this page is located in East Coast cities.

 Other areas Facebook focuses on include interests and integrations with other social media platforms, like Twitter.
-The insights report tells you the lifestyle of your audience, such as if they purchase items online.
+The insights report tells your audience's lifestyle, such as if they purchase items online.

-Insights like these can help you far into your campaign planning, past finding a target audience, so it's a worthwhile tool to check on every now and then.
+Insights like these can help you far into your campaign planning, past finding a target audience, so it's a valuable tool to check on now and then.